Special Olympics To Kick Off 50th Anniversary Spring Games

 The Special Olympics is the largest sports organization in the world for people with intellectual disabilities.
 Today, 5 million athletes from 172 countries participate.

-At Thursday’s ceremony, the Olympic torch was carried by athletes and coaches.
-There was also a drum line band, dancers and other entertainers.
+At Thursday’s ceremony, the Olympic torch will be carried in by athletes and coaches.
+There also will be a drum line band, dancers and other entertainers.

-Olympic hockey gold medalist Kendall Coyne from Palos Heights was on the field high-fiving some of the more than 4,500 athletes.

-Coyne is one of two honorary co-chairs for the 50th anniversary celebration.

-Athletes will compete in more than 25 track and field events taking place next Monday through Friday, May 7-11, at Dunbar Park on Chicago’s South side.
+Athletes will compete in more than 25 track and field events throughout the Spring Games, which are scheduled from May 7 to 11 at Dunbar Park in Chicago.

-(© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
-The Associated Press contributed to this report.)